 Forrest Gump (1994)

+When thinking about New Year’s Eve movies, this may not be your first thought, but we think it’s a perfect choice.
 This Oscar winner spans decades and checks off the inclusion of several historical milestones, but you may have forgotten that there’s a New Year’s Eve scene in there!
 On New Year’s Eve in 1972, Forrest (Tom Hanks) parties in New York City with his old war buddy Lieutenant Dan (Gary Sinise).
 Forrest ends up unintentionally ruining Dan’s planned romantic encounter, but friendship wins out when Dan loses it after the women they’re with call Forrest stupid.